ptrgags/p5-sketchbook/DifferentialGrowth2D/logbook.md

 Not sure why this is the case.
 I wonder if it has anything to do with honeycombs, but those create hexagons, not equilateral triangles.
 I'll have to think about this.

+## 2021-07-27 Splitting Edges

+Today I worked on adding more edge splitting behaviors:

+* If edges get too long, split them in the middle
+* Every so often, check the angles between each pair of edges.
+If the angle is too sharp, add a node

+The latter needs to be done somewhat infrequently, otherwise the quadtree gets overwhelmed with many nodes in the same spot

+I still see self-intersections sometimes, not sure why yet.

+### Side note: a lead on the out-of-bounds bug

+Along the way, I found a lead on why the out-of-bounds bug still sometimes happens.
+Somehow the quadtree bounds is becoming very small, so one of the intervals becomes `[WIDTH - 1, WIDTH - 1)` which is an empty interval, no points could possibly be in bounds.

+I still need to investigate why this is happening, but at least I now know what to look for.

+### Next Steps

+* Color the nodes by how they were created (initial, edge split, etc)
+* Investigate the self-intersections
+* Play with parameters - how to make this more curvy?